MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 # Setting up a Minecraft: Java Edition server

 Minecraft: Java edition uses servers for online play.
-<br>**If you want to temporarily play multiplayer with someone on the same network as you, you can press 'Open to lan' from the minecraft pause screen, and your world should show up for anyone on the same network**
+<br>**If you want to temporarily play multiplayer with someone on the same network as you, you can press 'Open to LAN' from the minecraft pause menu (`Escape` key to open), and your world should show up for anyone on the same network**

 ### Hosting Requirements: {#requirements}

 * You will need Java installed.
-For 1.13 and below, you will need to use Oracle Java/OpenJDK 8.
+For 1.11.2 and below, you should use Java 8 (a Java Runtime Environment or a Java Develpment Kit).
+For 1.12 - 1.16.5, you should use Java 11.
+For 1.17 and above, you *must* use at least Java 16.
 You can follow this to [install the right version of Java](/help/installing-java/)
 * Minecraft: Java Edition (to join the server)
 * A computer to host it on.
 This guide has instructions specific to both Windows and MacOS, but a Linux machine should work as well.
 It is recommended to host a server on a desktop computer, but you can use a laptop as well.

 ## Setting up {#setup}
-* Make a new folder anywhere on your system, if you're using Windows, then don't use the onedrive folder.
-You can name the folder anything.
-This will be our server folder, or workspace
+* Make a new folder anywhere on your system.
+If you're using Windows, make sure your folder isn't in OneDrive.
+You can name the new folder anything you want, this will be our server folder or workspace.
 * Head over to [Minecraft's website](https://www.minecraft.net/en-us/download/server) and download the latest version of the server jar.
-	* If you're looking to add plugins download [Paper](https://papermc.io/) as well.
+	* If you're looking to add plugins download [Paper](https://papermc.io/) instead
-	* If you're using mods, also download the [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) or [Fabric](https://fabricmc.net/use/?page=server) jar
+	* If you're using mods, download the [Forge](https://files.minecraftforge.net/maven/net/minecraftforge/forge/) or [Fabric](https://fabricmc.net/use/?page=server) installer

-* Place the file into your workplace
+* Place the jar file into the folder you created, its icon should be a coffee cup or

 If you're using forge or fabric, then you'll need to run the installer and select 'Install server', click the 3 dots and find your workplace.
-Then you can install there

 Now follow the OS specific instructions to setup the server.
-If you're using a linux server, the [MacOS instructions](#macos) will fit you better
+If you're using a linux server, follow the [MacOS instructions](#macos).

 ### Windows {#windows}